Summer Voice Institute

 All participants are expected to purchase and read The Naked Voice: A Wholistic Approach to Singing before the Institute begins.

 SINGERS will be expected to have assigned music learned and completely memorized prior to arriving.
 They will also be expected to attend the orientation, the first technique/pedagogy session, all four master classes, all three acting classes, their two private lessons, dramatic coachings as scheduled, and the scenes gala and dress rehearsal.
 They will also have the option of auditing the rest of the technique/pedagogy seminars.

 TEACHERS will be expected to attend the orientation, the 5 technique/pedagogy seminars, the singers' four master classes, the gala dress rehearsal, and the gala.
 They also will have the option of observing any of the singers' private lessons, the dramatic coachings, and be participants in the acting classes.

 How to Apply

 Applications must be submitted via the Summer Application.
 Upon creating a file in the Application, applicants should select “Summer Session” as their application type, and then select the workshop to which you are applying.
 This will ensure that your file is distributed to the correct reviewers.
 No separate application form is necessary--do not submit an application to Northwestern University via the Common Application or Graduate Music Online Application.
 Applicants will be asked to upload a detailed resume as well as all audition requirements.

 NOTE: No paper application will be accepted.
 Do not mail recordings as these will not be reviewed or returned.
-Do not mail recordings to the Bienen School of Music or to faculty, as these will not be reviewed or returned.

 On-campus housing is available for participants 18 years of age and older.
 Participants who have not yet reached the age of 18 must either commute to campus each day or find alternative housing options.